hariprasanths/synchly/README.md

 Synchly can be run with `--help` flag to get a full list of flags.

-The quickest way to get started is to run the `synchly --config=db` command:
+The quickest way to get started is to run the `synchly --config=db` command.

 To start synchly use the command `synchly --start`.</br>
 Synchly instance have to be restarted everytime you make a change to the configuration using the [cli options](#list-of-options).

 Configuration of modules (remote-sync and smtp) can be added or updated using `synchly --config=module` command.
+Initializing configurations can also be done using a file, `synchly --config=module --file=filepath`, refer [Configuration using file](#configuration-using-file).

 By default, remote-sync and smtp modules are disabled, to enable them, use `synchly --enable=module` command.